Taoist Libationers: Early Libationer

 The first historical records of libationers compare them to local leaders or county prefects.
 The title at first was a vague one with its meaning being fluid, It was originally a title given to local elders who were tasked with offering sacrifices during seasonal villages operations.
 Some accounts use the label of libationer to name all senior true believer of the church.
 By the Han dynasty the Term had evolved from not only the master of ceremony at local religious festivals but also one that meant an official rank within the Way of the Celestial Masters.
-Originally Libationers were appointed on the basis of merit however by the Han Dynasty the appointment turned into a hereditary one passed down from family to family.
+Originally Libationers were appointed on the basis of merit however by the Han dynasty the appointment turned into a hereditary one passed down from family to family.

 Taoist Diaspora

 The Celestial Master Community within the valley of Han Zhong was very active in the later half of the 2nd century.
 Zhang Lu ruled over his community utilizing his libationors to spread teachings and help rule.
 Zhang Lu's political success can be in part attributed to his administrative organization and the use of libationer as not only religious leaders but also civil servants.
 In 215 C.E. the repeated conflicts between the early Celestial Master community and the Han dynasty came to a head with war between the two.
 This resulted with the forces of Zhang Lu (Han dynasty) being defeated by those of Cao Cao.
-After surrenders to Cao Cao's forces the Celestial Master community spread out out from Hanzhong to the rest of China.
+After surrenders to Cao Cao's forces the Celestial Master community spread out from Hanzhong to the rest of China.
 While fleeing north Zhang Lu's forces brought with them not only the Way of the Celestial Master but also libationers and their ritual practices.
 This event lead to the spread of Taoism throughout China.
 The displacement of the early Celestial Master community made the role of Libationer even more important as they became most peoples link to the Tao.

 Education

 The key requirement to become a Libationer for the Way of the Celestial Master was the receipt of the register of 150 generals.
 Registers were written on long un-dyed pieces of silk and were gained by libationers when they accepted the precepts.
-These registers served dual roles of verifying ones role within in the church and displaying it for all to see. the One Hundred Fifty Generals Register was the ultimate on to attain that marked ones entrance to the role of libationer and allowed one to become the master of households.
+These registers served dual roles of verifying ones role within the church and displaying it for all to see. the One Hundred Fifty Generals Register was the ultimate on to attain that marked ones entrance to the role of libationer and allowed one to become the master of households.
 Access to some levees such as the Levee for Direction and Instruction were reserved for the students of libationers known as register pupils.